MarcosDemetry/MarcosDemetry.github.io/aboutme.md

 Each session has on average around 4 presentations.
 <img src = "/assets/img/blog-exploring-ASSA2024/papers_per_session.png" width ="100%"/>

 These papers had on average 2.5 authors per paper.
-There's quite
+A substantial difference between the number of papers with 1–3 authors, and 4 authors (almost half as many).
 <img src = "/assets/img/blog-exploring-ASSA2024/authors_per_paper.png" width ="100%"/>

 Some researchers were a part of the author team for several papers or presentations—and they are: